awsdocs/amazon-ecs-developer-guide/doc_source/efs-volumes.md

 You can use Amazon EFS file systems with Amazon ECS to export file system data across your fleet of container instances\.
 That way, your tasks have access to the same persistent storage, no matter the instance on which they land\.
 Your task definitions must reference volume mounts on the container instance to use the file system\.
 The following sections describe how to get started using Amazon EFS with Amazon ECS\.

-For a tutorial, see [Tutorial: Using Amazon EFS file systems with Amazon ECS](tutorial-efs-volumes.md)\.
+For a tutorial, see [Tutorial: Using Amazon EFS file systems with Amazon ECS using the classic console](tutorial-efs-volumes.md)\.

 ## Amazon EFS volume considerations<a name="efs-volume-considerations"></a>